arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 There are 2 remarkable results here:

 * First, the shrinker is smart enough to do the job Bob Martin did, selecting for you the next logical case to troubleshoot, the number `2`
 * Second, and more importantly: the test is still red!
+Bob got a green.
+We get a red.

-With the traditional TDD approach, at this stage you would see a green test suite.<br/>
+In fact, with the traditional TDD approach, at this stage you would see a whole green test suite.<br/>
 Every time you got a green test before, you had to infer from your experience and your gut feeling what that meant: do you need to put some other use cases into exercise, or can you cross the fingers and declare the algorithm complete?<br/>
-You can never be sure.<br/>
+You remeber you could never be sure.

 A green test suite during an incremental TDD session based on "*Fake it until you make it*" does not give any direct evidence when "*you made it*": it is all left to your educated analysis and experience.

-PBT helps here.<br/>
+PBT behaves differently here.<br/>
 When it comes to using "Fake it", PBT doesn't forgive: it split hairs, and chases you with the next failing case, relentlessy.
-No matter how many hard-coded cases you add, it will find the next counterexample.
+No matter how many hard-coded cases you add, it will find the next counterexample, until the algorithm is really completed.

 Far from being perfect (it still isn't a theorem prover), when a PBT library gives up and declare to be unable to find counterexamples, you can be more confident that your algorithm is finally complete.

 ### Is it faster?
-So, `2` fails, and you need to enhance the code the same way Bob did. `3` will fail next and so on, in the very same order Bob chose.
+So, when the case for `2` fails, you are lead to to enhance the code the same way Bob did.<br/>
+Immediately after you do this, `3` also fails, and so on, in the very same order Bob manually chose.

-You will not be surprised to observe that FsCheck will not bother you with `5`, `6` and `7`.
+Maybe it does not come as a surprise that FsCheck will not bother you with `5`, `6` and `7`.
 Remember the series of `3` green tests and the questions that we raised?
 That's not the case with PBT: the library will directly jump to `8`.

-Neither you will have doubts after developing the implementation for `9`, when the library will immediately greet you with a splendig green, communicating that you are done.<br/>
+Neither you will have doubts after developing the implementation for `9`, for which Bob assumed the implementation was complete.
+In your case, the library will immediately greet you with a splendid green light, communicating that you are really done.<br/>
-Of course, you might still reassure yourself trying with the `2*2*3*3*5*7*11*13`, as before; but the chances are you will not feel the need at all.<br/>
+Of course, you might still reassure yourself trying with the `2*2*3*3*5*7*11*13`, as before;  the chances are you will not feel that need at all.<br/>
 More probably, instead, you will be curious to know how the random values generated by FsCheck cover the domain space.
 You will be happy to know there are specific tools for observing the test case statistical distribution.
 That's an example taken from [Time Travelling and Fixing Bugs with Property-Based Testing][time-travelling], by Oskar Wickström:

 ```